Reading, Not Thinking: Understanding and Bridging the Modality Gap When Text Becomes Pixels in Multimodal LLMs: Data Characteristics and Rendering Confounds

 \subsection{Modality Gap on Synthetic and Natural Images}

-\mypara{Performance on synthetic images.} \cref{tab:overall_across_tasks} reports results on five synthetic-image datasets, with cell shading indicating the performance difference relative to \texttt{Pure Text} (red = better than text, blue = worse).
+\mypara{Performance on synthetic images.} \cref{tab:overall_across_tasks} reports results on four synthetic-image datasets, with cell shading indicating the performance difference relative to \texttt{Pure Text} (red = better than text, blue = worse).
 On MMLU and GPQA, \texttt{Pure Text} dominates for nearly every model, while \texttt{Pure Image} lags by 1--8 points.
 On ARC, models still perform better on text, but the gap narrows: Qwen2.5-VL-7B achieves $89.42\%$ under \texttt{Pure Image}, and InternVL3.5-8B ties its text baseline.
-HumanEval exhibits strong model-dependent behavior.
-GPT-5.2 and InternVL3.5-8B retain near-full performance across modalities, while Qwen2.5-VL-32B shows a surprising inversion: \texttt{Pure Text} yields only 31.10 whereas \texttt{Pure Image} reaches 85.98, suggesting that this model's text-mode code generation may be miscalibrated rather than that image input is inherently superior.
 GSM8K reveals the largest modality gaps overall, with drops exceeding 60 points for several models.

-\mypara{Performance on natural images.} \cref{tab:qasper_results} reports results on QASPER and SQuAD, where image inputs come from naturally occurring documents rather than synthetic renderings.
+HumanEval results are reported separately in \cref{app:humaneval} due to the high variance inherent in pass@1 estimation from only 164 instances~\citep{chen2021evaluating}. \mypara{Performance on natural images.} \cref{tab:qasper_results} reports results on QASPER and SQuAD, where image inputs come from naturally occurring documents rather than synthetic renderings.
 On QASPER, the trend reverses: almost all models experience a performance gain when switching from text to image.
 These gains likely reflect the alignment between real PDF images and the document-heavy pretraining data of modern MLLMs.
 On SQuAD, the behavior is more model-dependent: Qwen2.5-VL-7B benefits from images, whereas GPT-5.2 sees a much larger drop.
 As a sanity check, converting QASPER and SQuAD into synthetic renderings yields lower accuracy than natural images (\cref{app:tab:fulltable}), confirming that the gains are from the realistic visual distribution rather than the image modality per se.

 \mypara{Divergent robustness across models.} As shown by the cell shading in Tab.~\ref{tab:overall_across_tasks} and Tab.~\ref{tab:qasper_results}, MLLMs exhibit sharply different responses to modality changes.
 InternVL3.5-8B is the most modality-robust model, maintaining near-zero or positive differences on nearly all benchmarks.
 Qwen2.5-VL-7B also shows strong robustness, with image often being its better-performing modality.
 These discrepancies may stem from differences in vision encoder capability; we therefore use the OCR-1P and OCR-2P settings to measure recognition quality directly.